Want to learn how to masturbate? We've put together the 15 best tips and tricks for great masturbation.

 Learning about how to masturbate can help enhance your self-pleasure sessions.
 We may think we live in a sexually liberated society, and we do in many ways.

-But try bringing up the most normal sexual activity of all — masturbation — with someone you don't know that well, in a setting where they aren’t expecting it.
-The awkwardness will surely ensue.
+But try bringing up masturbation with someone you don't know that well, and the awkwardness will surely ensue.

 So let's talk about masturbation.

-Let's take a close look at male masturbation and how to do it in a way that improves your sex life and enhances your personal wellbeing.
+So, let's take a closer look at male masturbation and how to do it in a way that improves your sex life and enhances your personal wellbeing.

-Men masturbate by pleasing themselves sexually.
-There is no single “correct” way to do it but there are things that you can do to make it more pleasurable.
+There is no single “correct” way to do it, but there are things that you can do to make it more pleasurable.

 Dimming the lights, turning on sensual music, pouring a glass of wine, lighting candles, aromatherapy.